Bahmni/bahmni-module-fhir2-addl-extension/docs/ValueSetExpandOperation.md

 The response follows the FHIR R4 ValueSet resource format with an `expansion` element containing:

 - `timestamp`: When the expansion was performed (ISO 8601 format)
-- `total`: Total number of concepts in the expansion (after filtering and pagination)
+- `total`: Total number of concepts in the expansion
-- `contains`: Array of concept definitions
+- `contains`: Array of concept definitions in hierarchical structure

-### Hierarchical Structure (`includeHierarchy=true`)
+### Hierarchical Structure

-Parent concepts include a nested `contains` array with their child concepts.
+The expansion directly contains the setMembers of the requested concept (the parent concept itself is excluded).
+If any of these setMembers have their own setMembers, they will include a nested `contains` array with their child concepts.
 The nesting preserves the OpenMRS concept setMember relationships.

-### Flat Structure (`includeHierarchy=false`)

-All concepts are returned at the same level without nesting.
-Parent and child concepts appear as siblings in the contains array.
+**Example structure:**

+- Request: Expand concept "Medical Specialties"
+- Response contains: "Cardiology", "Neurology", "Pediatrics" (not "Medical Specialties" itself)
+- If "Cardiology" has setMembers like "Interventional Cardiology", they appear in Cardiology's `contains` array

 ### Concept Code Mapping